aimacode/aima-python/CONTRIBUTING.md

     git submodule init
     git submodule update

-Then you can run the testsuite from the `tests` directory with:
+Then you can run the testsuite from the `aima-python` or `tests` directory with:

     py.test